ins-amu/scripts/README.md

 - Dockerfile for easy installation with Docker.
 - Tests.
 - Reorganization and simplification of the code => compatibility with tvb-make.
-- 4 new parcellations: Destrieux, HCP-MMP1, Yeo7 and Yeo 17.
+- 2 new parcellations: Destrieux, and HCP-MMP1

 #### Features
 - prepare data for TVB: surface reconstruction, region mapping, connectome.